ivy/vapornet/README.md

 # 🌐 VaporNet

-> _"Best viewed on a haunted CRT at 3AM with MIDI autoplay on and your dreams slightly scrambled."_
+> _"Best viewed on a dusty CRT at 3AM with MIDI autoplay on and your dreams slightly scrambled."_

 **VaporNet** is a surreal HTTP client proxy that generates a procedurally hallucinated internet, one request at a time.
 Every page is a love letter to the Weird Wide Web of the late '90s and early 2000s—reborn through the mind of an LLM and dripping with glittery GIFs, cursed fonts, and synthetic nostalgia.